Online Class: Statistics 101

 • Assessment: Lesson 10 Exercises

-Lesson 11 - The Normal Distribution
+Lesson 11.
+Normal Distribution and Z-Scores

 • Lesson 11 Video